Inside-out cross-covariance for spatial multivariate data: Discussion

-We can also think of novel ways to model spatial time series data using \modelname.
-Rather than $q$ outcomes, we consider a single spatial outcome measured at $T$ discrete time points and $n$ sites.
-At each $t=1,\dots,T$, we can let $\rho_t(\cdot, \cdot)$ evolve with $t$ according to some dynamics, as well as model $\bQ = \bSigma^{-1}$, e.g., by imposing Markovian assumptions leading to a sparse and banded $\bQ$.
-For multivariate spatial time series, we may model the temporal evolution of cross-dependence via a time-varying precision matrix $\bQ_t$.
+Future methodological development may lead to novel models for spatial time series data based on IOX.
+We consider a single spatial outcome measured at $T$ discrete time points and $n$ sites.
+At each $t=1,\dots,T$, we can let $\rho_t(\cdot, \cdot)$ evolve with $t$ according to some dynamics, as well as impose structure on $\bQ = \bSigma^{-1}$ (its dimension is now $T \times T$), e.g., via Markovian assumptions leading to a sparse and banded $\bQ$.